Your best bet is go to Jo Anne or your local craft store. They’ll know the best fabric dye to use for your shirt’s material.posted over 4 years ago

 go to a craft store, or somewhere like walmart, and buy a box of RIT dye.

 instructions are included on the inner box :)

 you’ll need a bucket or tub, salt, gloves, and hot water as well.

 If you use a fixative (what fixative you’ll need depends on the dye…you may need to add one, like salt, or it may already be mixed into the dye) the dye will be colour-fast, i.e. it won’t bleed out of the shirt when you wash it.

-RIT dye. you may have to add salt or detergent, but it’ll tell you on the directions.posted about 4 years ago
+RIT dye. you may have to add salt or detergent, but it’ll tell you on the directions.posted over 4 years ago